-D000: PDR Materials
+D000: PDR Report and Presentation

 PDR Materials include the Overall PDR Report, a live presentation that summarizes the PDR Report, slideshow file from the live presentation, and meeting minutes and action items from the live PDR.
-In addition, every student must deliver a Individual Technical Contribution Proposal at PDR.
+The PDR Report includes a hierarchical work breakdown structure.